 Course offerings and schedules are subject to change.

 *SOME CLASSES CARRY ADDITIONAL FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
 Students who enroll in a Studio Art course will incur an additional $260 materials fee.
 Students who enroll in a Wine Studies course will incur an additional $150 materials fee.
 Students who enroll in a Photography course will incur an additional $150 materials fee.
 Students who enroll in a Sculpture course will incur an additional $260 materials fee.
 Students who enroll in a Filmmaking course will incur an additional $150 materials fee.
 Students who enroll in “French Civilization in Provence” will incur an additional $150 fee for mandatory academic excursions.
 Students who enroll in “Exploring Impressionism” will incur a $775 fee for a mandatory academic excursion (Paris, overnight).
 Additional courses besides these may carry additional fees; if so, this will be indicated at the Course Offerings link above.

 French Honors Program

 The School of Humanities and Social Sciences now offers a French Honors Program during both semester and summer programs!
 The French Honors Program is designed for advanced French students and French majors as an opportunity to live and study in a 100% French-speaking environment.
 This program offers students full immersion into their classrooms, French homestays, excursions, and optional internships.
 (Internships are available only during semester programs.)

-To be eligible, students should have taken at least 4 semesters of college level French (or equivalent) and must be recommended for the program by their home institutions.
+To be eligible, students should have taken at least 4 semesters of college level French (or equivalent).
 For further details about the French Honors Program, click here!